El Paso High School: History

 In 1922, Ku Klux Klan board members elected to change the school's name to honor its Texas hero, Sam Houston (President of the Republic of Texas and Governor of Texas).
 El Paso High became Sam Houston High School but was changed back after a year because of strong community protest.
 In February 1923, the Ku Klux Klan was defeated in the local polls and their presence in El Paso soon died out.

 In May 1922, students only needed 16 units of credit to graduate, but by September that number had changed to 20.
 El Paso High offered the first music classes in the state and it was also the first to include a modern language, Spanish, in its course of study.
-Continuing to support the arts education, El Paso Independent School District passed a bond to build a new Fine Arts building on the EPHS campus.
-Construction begun in 2016 and was meant to be finished by Spring 2022, because of Covid-19 related setbacks it is now set to be completed in Spring of 2022.
-According to EPISD news on the project, the total budget of the new building is $19,478,383 with its building completion at a 93% as of January 24, 2022.

 El Paso High School was also the first in the state to have a student military corps, organized by the district superintendent, Capt.
 Calvin W. Esterly, a retired Army officer who had graduated from West Point.

 On November 17, 1980, El Paso High officially became a historic landmark with the National Register of Historic Places (NRHP).

 Several scenes from the 2006 film Glory Road, starring Josh Lucas, Jon Voight, and Emily Deschanel, were filmed on campus.

+In 2016 the El Paso Independent School District passed a bond to build a new Fine Arts building on the EPHS campus.
+Construction begun in 2016 with work set to be completed in Spring of 2022.
+According to EPISD news on the project, the total budget of the new building is $19,478,383 with its building completion at a 93% as of January 24, 2022.